Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 - Consumer Reports (Oct 2025): Independent heavy metal testing of 23 protein powders and mass gainers, including several major whey and plant-based brands.

-- California OEHHA – Prop 65: Official “safe-harbor” levels for lead (0.5 µg/day for reproductive toxicity) and other heavy metals.
+- California OEHHA โ Prop 65: Official "safe-harbor" levels for lead (0.5 ยตg/day for reproductive toxicity) and other heavy metals.

 - FDA Guidance: "Lead in Food, Foodwares, and Dietary Supplements" and related documents on heavy metal exposure.

 Medical Disclaimer: This article is for educational purposes only and is not medical advice.
-If you’re concerned about heavy metal exposure or symptoms, talk with your healthcare provider.
-You can request a blood lead level test and kidney function labs if you’ve been using higher-risk powders long term.
+If you're concerned about heavy metal exposure or symptoms, talk with your healthcare provider.